rinalds98/Savory-Junction/README.md

 - Each user creates an account so they can create/read/update/delete their reservation.

 # 2. Scope
 - After a few design choices.
-A simple 2-page website (excluding the log-in/log-out pages) was chosen for ease of navigation.
+A simple 3-page layout for users logged in and 2-page layout for users logged out (excluding the log-in/log-out pages) was chosen for ease of navigation.
 - Using UX design, mobile responsiveness, and simple color profile.

 # 3. Structure